 If you are still unsure, book a 10-min chat with admissions to learn more about the program.

 What will my day-to-day look like in a web development bootcamp?

 One of the biggest questions prospective students may have is about the day-to-day schedule.

 There are two options with most web development bootcamps: full-time programs and flexible pace programs.
 Flexible pace options allow you the ability to not give up everything going on in your life.

 When building your schedule, first block out the time for your online sessions.
-Then, set some time aside every day for homework and to communicate with other students or advisors.
+Then, set some time aside every day for homework and to communicate with other students or advisor

 What kind of salary can I expect after web development bootcamp?